data-mermaid/mermaid-api/readme/pyspacer_configuration_files.md

 ## Versioning

-Configuration file versions are stored directories following the pattern of `vX` (examples: v1, v2, ..., vN).
+Configuration file versions are stored in directories following the pattern of `vX` (examples: v1, v2, ..., vN).
 Each version is a directory with the following structure:

 ```bash
 [VERSION (pattern: vX)]